 Example: you earn $5,000 in one month.
 At the end of the month, $300 is automatically swept from your checking to your savings account.
 You also manually move $200 (10% x [$5000-$3000]) into savings.
 The rest ($4,500) is for you to allocate and spend according to your budget (which you should also have).

 Option 2: saving based on your monthly expenses

 Reviewing at least the past 12 months, figure out your average monthly expenses.
 Make sure to include all "hidden" expenses (these are irregular items like car repairs and birthday gifts).
-Also include a reasonable amount to treat yourself occasionally (but less extravagantly than this <link>).
+Also include a reasonable amount to treat yourself occasionally.
 From your earnings, "pay yourself" a monthly income equivalent to that expense amount.
 Put an additional 10% automatically into savings.
 Example: your monthly expenses are $2,000.
 You pay yourself that amount from earnings, plus $200 directly into savings.
 Any earnings over $2,200 goes into separate savings (a "slush" fund).
 In slow months where your earnings aren’t enough to pay yourself, you can make up for the shortfall from your "slush" fund (because you’ve self-insured for lean times!)

 Saving and budgeting is like dieting – it requires discipline.
 (Free tip: don’t start a new budget at the same time you start a new diet).
 But most of us choose the entrepreneurial path because of the freedom and creative challenges.
 Just think of financial discipline as the price of entrepreneurial admission.